Got a Home to Rent?

 Read more in our Kissimmee Rental Property Maintenance Guide for Landlords.

-Normal wear and tear after two years include minor carpet wear, small scuffs on walls, slightly faded paint, loose doorknobs, and light wear on appliances.
+Normal wear and tear after two years includes minor carpet wear, small scuffs on walls, slightly faded paint, loose doorknobs, and light wear on appliances.
 These signs reflect typical use and do not result from negligence or misuse.

 Normal wear and tear after ten years may include faded paint, worn carpets, minor dents or scratches on walls, loose hinges, and aging fixtures.
 These changes result from long-term, everyday use rather than damage or neglect.
+It’s time to paint, renew the carpets, and give the unit a makeover!

 To manage normal wear and tear, conduct regular inspections, perform routine maintenance, and address minor issues promptly.